-If you are now or have been a consultant for the Social Security Administration, a State disability determination service, a hearing office, or any similar organization in the field of Social Security disability, this organization is designed for you.
-We hope you'll join and become involved.
+If you are now or have been a consultant for the Social Security Administration, a State disability determination service, a hearing office, or any similar organization in the field of Social Security disability, and want to support this organization, we encourage you to become involved.
 Click on the topics below to find out more.

 Disability consultants have long been concerned about the poor quality of the information upon which they often have to base their decisions.
 Evidence from several sources shows that the lack of good information leads to erroneous decisions in a substantial portion of cases.
 Those who have not been able to get regular medical care are placed at a particular disadvantage in applying for disability benefits because their conditions have not been documented in medical records.